#{ServerName}

 Lepe Country Park

-Why your dog will love this: The chance for walks, swims and running through open meadows will all call to your canine companion.
+Why your dog will love this: The chance for walks, swims and running through open meadows at Lepe Country Park will appeal to your canine companion.
 The 5-mile coast and countryside circular walk, the Lepe Loop, will lead you and your dog past the sea and through beautiful natural areas of this scenic nature reserve and past historic remains from the D-Day landings.
-Events and activities take place year-round and there are activity trails and a Cold War Explorer Backpack to get children involved in this historic site too.
+Events and activities take place year-round.

 Best for: Couples seeking a romantic walk and young families searching for a fun, outdoorsy day out.